 So, if you decide to fly to Costa Rica to see some sloths and monkeys, I think that’s awesome!
 Actually, thanks to ecotourism income, the forests in Costa Rica have been growing for several decades.

 5. Choosing electric

-It’s 2022 and there aren’t that many EVs on the road yet, but it’s safe to say that gas and diesel cars are now officially among the ancient dinosaurs of technology — it’s just a matter of time until they are replaced.
-And this is great news for those who wish to travel more sustainably.
+It’s 2023 and there aren’t that many EVs on the road yet, but it’s safe to say that gas and diesel cars are now officially among the ancient dinosaurs of technology — and it’s just a matter of time until they are replaced.

 For proof that it’s already possible to travel around the world in electric vehicles, just watch the wonderful series The Long Way Up.
 In this documentary, Ewan McGregor and Charlie Boorman travel from the southern tip of Argentina to LA using electric motorbikes and electric cars.